Getting Started with Ramp Multicast+ and Video Cloud

 Player Configuration

-Then, add the Multicast+ Video.js plug-in.
+Then, add the Ramp Plugin.

 Copy and paste from here:

-For a mixed unicast/multicast environment, use the "omnicache" parameter in the Options to specify an Omnicache server for the player to fall back to if the Multicast+ receiver client is not available on the playback device or if the multicast stream is not available on that segment of the network.
+For a mixed unicast/multicast environment, use the "omnicache" parameter in the Options to specify an Omnicache server for the player to fall back to if the Ramp receiver client is not available on the playback device or if the multicast stream is not available on that segment of the network.

 Copy and paste from here: